hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Matchmaking.md

 1. The playField which will represent the game board where players battle their cards.
 The playField consists of two objects, one for either player.
 2. The currentHand which will represent the player's hand.
 Consists of two objects, one hand for either player.
-3. playerStats which will house information about mana, health, how many cards pulled, if player has pulled a card this round and if there's a taunt card protecting the player.
+3. playerStats which will house information about mana, health, how many cards pulled, if player has pulled a card this round, and if there's a taunt card protecting the player.
-4. Each player will recieve 3 starter cards which will end up in the currentHand object.
+4. Each player will receive 3 starter cards which will end up in the currentHand object.
 5. Saves all the initialized values.

 ## pullCard Module